baymlab/2022_Limdi-TnSeq-LTEE/README.md

 ### Data

 This folder is empty: please download the data from https://doi.org/10.5281/zenodo.6547536.
-This data is generated using the scripts in Part 1: Data to Trajectories, and is required for final figure generation and analysis.
+This processed data is generated using the scripts in Part 1: Data to Trajectories, and is required for final figure generation and analysis.

 The data is contained in a single file _ltee-tnseq-processed-data.zip_.
 Please unzip this file, and move the Mutant_Trajectories and WGS_Data directories here.